 |4.||There are no restrictions on nationality or age.|

-The artists recommended by the Hiroshima Art Prize Candidates Recommending Committee, consisting of museum directors and art critics from various countries, and the Hiroshima Art Prize Special Recommending Committee, consisting of past winners of the Hiroshima Art Prize, are presented to the Hiroshima Art Prize Selecting Committee, made up of Japanese museum directors and art critics, and the potential recipients are selected.
-The Hiroshima Art Prize Recipient Selecting Council, made up of intellectuals and art experts, selects the prize recipient based upon the results of this selection.
+The artists recommended by the Hiroshima Art Prize Candidates Recommending Committee, consisting of museum directors and art critics from various countries, are presented to the Hiroshima Art Prize Candidates Selecting Committee, made up of Japanese museum directors and art critics, and the prospective winners are selected.
+Based on the result of the selection, the Hiroshima Art Prize Recipient Selecting Council makes the selection of the prize winner.

 * The 1st: Issey Miyake (fashion/ Awarded in 1989)